American Family Association

-The American Family Association (AFA) is a Christian fundamentalist 501(c)(3) organization based in the United States.
-It opposes LGBT rights and expression, pornography, and abortion.
+The American Family Association (AFA) is a conservative and Christian fundamentalist 501(c)(3) organization based in the United States.
+It opposes LGBTQ rights and expression, pornography, and abortion.
 It also takes a position on a variety of other public policy goals.
 It was founded in 1977 by Donald Wildmon as the National Federation for Decency and is headquartered in Tupelo, Mississippi.